skylarsoon/skylarsoon/README.md

 # hey, i’m skylar 🧌

-i like building things that bring people together, and i'm hoping to make a positive impact on the world. thanks for stopping by.
+i like building things that make people happy and i'm hoping to make a positive impact on the world. thanks for stopping by.

 ---